Skip to content

 CSUN microbiologist Gilberto Flores receives NIH funding to study how bacteria help us get the most out of milk

-Admin 26 August 2020 AkkermansiaGilberto Flores
+Biosphere Editor 26 August, 2020 AkkermansiaGilberto Flores

 CSUN Associate Professor of Biology Gilberto Flores received a big new grant from the National Institutes of Health this summer, which will support his lab’s…